phoenixspokespeople/phoenixspokespeople.github.io/_events/2018-04-14-second-saturday-art-ride.md

 7. HoHoKam Camshafts
 8. GW Carver
 9. Street Signs Mural
-A. Harmon Park Sidewalk Etchings
+1. Harmon Park Sidewalk Etchings
-B. Harmon Park River of Shade/Mural
+1. Harmon Park River of Shade/Mural
-C. Hope Gardens
+1. Hope Gardens
-D. Lariat Cowboy
+1. Lariat Cowboy
-E. Memory Box
+1. Memory Box
-F. Medalions
+1. Medalions
-G. CoP Employee Memorial
+1. CoP Employee Memorial

 We will meet at the café at 8:00 for coffee, snacks, and of course good company.